calviny2336/sep10-freedom-project/blog/entry06.md

 # Context

 Before creating the actual website, I first need to create my plan what I will doing to create the website in about 2 weeks.
+All the planning was done in class and before the planning was made, I did a wireframe for my website that works on phones and computers.

 * 4/11: planning out the mvp
 * 4/12: finish plan and work on the navbar component and then the topic